Wavell Heights

 What are some of the major infrastructure and planning changes likely to influence Wavell Heights?

-Key infrastructure and planning changes likely to influence Wavell Heights include: Cross River Rail (Construction); The Prince Charles Hospital Expansion (Construction); Brisbane Housing Company - Chermside Development (Construction); Sandgate Road Intersection Upgrade (Planning); and Danby Lane (Construction).
+Key infrastructure and planning changes likely to influence Wavell Heights include: Cross River Rail (Construction); The Prince Charles Hospital Expansion (Construction); Brisbane Housing Company - Chermside Development (Construction); Chermside Westfield Expansion & Redevelopment (Stage 2) (Under Construction); and Sandgate Road Intersection Upgrade (Planning).
 These projects represent significant developments that will shape the area's future infrastructure landscape.

 What types of infrastructure projects are impacting Wavell Heights?

-Infrastructure development impacting Wavell Heights spans multiple sectors including Residential Development, Transport & Logistics, and Health & Medical, among others.
+Infrastructure development impacting Wavell Heights spans multiple sectors including Residential Development, Transport & Logistics, and Retail, among others.

 What is the scale of infrastructure investment impacting Wavell Heights?